BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
-In this guided project, the financial and critical successes of all Pixar movies created between 1995-2015 are explored.
-Graphs created with pandas's plotting methods are used to compare reviews from various movie critique websites.
+In this guided project, the financial and critical successes of Pixar movies created between 1995-2015 are explored.
+Graphs created with pandas's plotting methods are used to compare reviews from various movie review websites.
 Another graph displays the share of Pixar's domestic and international revenue for each film.<p>

 Libraries used:<p>
 <li>pandas</li>